 Although softer wheels will grip more, slowing your wheels a little bit but they give cushioning that allows you to roll over obstacles and debris smoothly.

 Take a look at this article regarding the size and softness of skateboard wheels.
+They play a big role in how fast your skateboard can go.

 Better Bearings Will Allow For More Speed